• 00:00 Introduction: The Desire for Change

 Let’s Reprogram Together

-If you’re ready to take action, take my free What’s Holding You Back Quiz to uncover the limiting beliefs or habits keeping you stuck.
+If you’re ready to start learning how to reprogram your subconscious mind, take my free What’s Holding You Back Quiz to uncover the limiting beliefs or habits keeping you stuck.
 This is the perfect way to gain clarity so you can start working on reprogramming your subconscious mind ASAP.

 You can also schedule a free consultation call with an expert therapist here at Growing Self.
 You’ll be able to explore how coaching or therapy can help you align with your goals and get you started on tackling those subconscious beliefs.
 We’d be honored to help you on your personal growth journey.